General assignment information#

 Content

 .
-You should see an embedded TurnItIn/PeerMark dashboard.Follow these instructions to upload the PDF.
+You should see the TurnItIn/PeerMark dashboard.Follow these instructions to upload the PDF.

 When you’re ready to have it formally re-graded, please resubmit through the same Assignment in Brightspace.